-Celina chuckles and shakes her head.
+Celina chuckled and shook her head.
 “He always gets his way.”

 “There’s one more thing, Celina.
 There’s this building down by the beach.
 I’m sure you know the one.
 We’ve talked about it enough times.
 The one that over looks the beach; not too far from town, not too close, the one that would be the ideal place for a restaurant.

 “There is one last thing I would ask of you.”
-Peter drops his gaze and frowns.
+Peter dropped his gaze and frowned.
 “When I asked about your mother, you mentioned she is married.”
-He smirks at the camera, “happily.
+He smirked at the camera, “happily.
 You wouldn’t tell me where she is, so I hired someone to find her.”
-He takes a calming breath.
+He took a calming breath.

 “I know you said she has a good husband, but I had to know.
 I had to make sure.”
-He shrugs a shoulder, “you might not want to tell her I had him investigated.
+He shrugged a shoulder, “you might not want to tell her I had him investigated.
 You’re right.
 He is good to her.”
-The woman beside Celina shakes her head slowly.
+The woman beside Celina shook her head slowly.